City of Maryville limits public facilities access to prevent coronavirus spread

-The city of Maryville announced in a release late Sunday it will limit public access to several facilities to curb the spread of the COVID-19 virus.
+Maryville city officials said late Sunday they will limit public access to several facilities to curb the spread of the COVID-19 virus.

-"These measures are to help ensure the health and well-being of our community and our staff," City Manager Greg McClain said in the release.
-"You should also know we are here for you and will continue to serve throughout this situation."
+“These measures are to help ensure the health and well-being of our community and our staff,” City Manager Greg McClain said in a news release.
+“You should also know we are here for you and will continue to serve throughout this situation.”

-The measures will halt person-to-person bill pay in the municipal building and customers now have to drop off bills, permits, applications and other documents outside the building.
+The measures will halt person-to-person bill payments in the municipal building, with customers now having to drop off bills, permits, applications and other documents outside the building.

 Someone will be in the lobby to help walk-ins, but the statement said visits will be limited to police business and scheduled appointments.